4:30 pm - 6:00 pm

 Opening Keynote: “The Science and Practice of Meaning, Purpose, and Connection in Health Care”

 This two-and-a-half day intensive training institute will provide health professionals with research-informed strategies to enhance purpose and manage emotional distress in their personal and occupational lives.
 You’ll come away with concrete, research-based tools you can implement—individually or in teams—to help you build your own resilience and better support and connect with your patients, clients, and colleagues.

-The institute will be led by Eve Ekman, Ph.D., Director of Training at the Greater Good Science Center, along with leaders in the health care field, including Christopher Gimmler, assistant professor of medicine at Stanford and Leif Hass, Sutter Health physician and clinical instructor at UCSF.
+The institute will be led by Eve Ekman, Ph.D., Director of Training at the Greater Good Science Center, along with leaders in the health care field, including Dr. Christophe Gimmler of Stanford School of Medicine, Dr. Leif Hass of Alta Bates and UCSF, and Uvinie Lubecki of the leadership consulting firm Leading Through Connection.
 The faculty of the institute will deliver presentations about the latest research, lead small group discussions exploring the implications and applications of that science, guide research-based activities for fostering social and emotional well-being, and provide in-depth instructions for mindfulness and meditation practices.